SCDH/oxbytei/README.md

 Read more in the [**Wiki**](https://github.com/scdh/oxbytei/wiki).

-You should also have a look at [oXbytao](https://github.com/scdh/oxbytao), which might alread extend oXbytei to your project-specific needs.
+You should also have a look at [oXbytao](https://github.com/scdh/oxbytao), which might already extend oXbytei to your project-specific needs.

 Note: Yes, there are some little assumptions that have poured into